SalesforceLabs/ActionPlans/README.md

 ## Weekends: Custom Metadata

-Modify Custom Metadata "Weekend Day" to indicate which days of the week are the weekend and how many days to move a task forward or backwards to move it to the end of the previous week or the start of the next week.
+Modify Custom Metadata `Weekend Day` to indicate which days of the week are the weekend and how many days to move a task forward or backwards to move it to the end of the previous week or the start of the next week.
 This allows you to work with a different weekend, or to avoid assigning any task to be due on any specific day of the week.
 All weekdays should have 0 in both numeric fields.

 ## Update Your Page & Search Layout Configurations